mui/mui-x/docs/data/charts/axis/axis.md

 You can further customize the axis rendering besides the axis definition.

+### Fixing overflow issues

+If your tick labels are too long, they can either overflow the the SVG or overlap with the axis label.
+To fix that issue, you have two main tools:

+- Increase the space between the SVG border and the axis by setting the [margin props](http://localhost:3001/x/react-charts/styling/#placement).
+- Modify the axis label position by:
+  - Using the axis configuration `labelStyle.transform`.
+  - Applying CSS transform to the class name `axisClasses.label`.

+In the next demo, the margin got modify to provide more space to x and y axes.
+The x label is placed thanks to the axis configuration, and the y axis is placed by using CSS selectors.

+{{"demo": "MarginAndLabelPosition.js"}}

 ### Position

 Charts components provide 4 props: `topAxis`, `rightAxis`, `bottomAxis`, and `leftAxis` allowing to define the 4 axes of the chart.